KevinHerklotz/eastereck/README.md

 (alphabetical order)

 #### drunken
 Blurred screen like when you are drunken.
+Takes 5 seconds till it gets 100% blurred.

 Does not work in IE (see [caniuse.com](http://caniuse.com/#feat=css-filters)).